DaveJabe/StockSafe/README.md

 * Colleagues fall into 2 categories:
   * ViewViewModels (VVMs) - VVMs merge the functionality of Views and ViewModels by not only configuring, but also presenting the View.
   * Managers - Managers query Firestore for information about Locations, Products, and Cases.
 Managers also manage the majority of logic involved in passing and changing the data it querys.

+## Application Previews
+> Account Creation and Signing In

+> Adding Cases

+> Stocking Cases

+> Adding a Product

+> Adding a Location